Happy Howl-idays!

 If your family is like mine, Christmastime means not just a gathering of the 2-legged, but it’s also an awesome paw-ty time for our 4-legged family members as well.
-Everyone from the oldest to the youngest gather for food and fun, and our pets are no different.
-They are right there in the middle of all the action!
+Everyone from the oldest to the youngest gather for holiday food and fun, and of course our pets.
+They are right there in the middle of all the action right with us!

 We have a list of safe foods for your pet which you will usually find around the table during special occasions.
 Some you may need to put aside before cooking and save for later.